 All statistical analysis were conducted in R (v4.1.2, R Core Team, 2019) using RStudio (v1.3.1093, RStudio Team, 2016).
-We used tidyverse packages for data manipulation and visualization (Wickham et al. 2019), ‘glmmTMB’ for all modelling (Brooks et al. 2017), and DHARMa to check model fit (Hartig 2022).
-We ensured all models met assumptions by inspecting residuals using the DHARMa simulateResiduals function and checked for collinearity between variables using the vif function from the car package with a cutoff value of 2.
+We used ‘tidyverse’ packages for data manipulation and visualization (Wickham et al. 2019), ‘glmmTMB’ for all modelling (Brooks et al. 2017), and ‘DHARMa’ to check model fit (Hartig 2022).
+We ensured models met assumptions by inspecting residuals using the ‘DHARMa’ simulateResiduals function and checked for collinearity between variables using the vif function from the ‘car’ package with a cutoff value of 2.

 For each Reef Life Survey conducted, we calculated fish biomass from fish length following the formula: